'Jesus And John Wayne' Explores Christian Manhood — And How Belief Can Bolster Trump

 The scholar Kristin Kobes Du Mez says the answer matters a lot.
 It influences how millions of Americans shape their lives and their politics.
 It even affects why so many white evangelicals voted for Donald Trump.

-The narrator in the song recalls trying to please both his gentle, Christian mother and his tough-guy father.
+The narrator in the song recalls trying to please both his gentle Christian mother and his tough-guy father.
 He feels the conflicting demands to be forgiving and combative, gentle and strong.

 When researching her book, Kristin Kobes Du Mez — a history professor at Calvin University, which is a Christian college in Michigan — concluded that among many evangelicals, the John Wayne side of the argument has been winning.